A woman confidently holds a syringe in her hand

 Healthy lifestyle habits such as consistent exercise, a balanced diet rich in nutrients, and effective stress management can contribute significantly to improving insulin sensitivity.

-Find Your Balance and Thrive With Reframe!
+Start Your Journey With Reframe!

 Although it isn’t a treatment for alcohol use disorder (AUD), the Reframe app can help you cut back on drinking gradually, with the science-backed knowledge to empower you 100% of the way.
 Our proven program has helped millions of people around the world drink less and live more.
 And we want to help you get there, too!